City-Bureau/hasmyaldermanbeenindicted.com/site/content/faqs/_index.md

 ### What can I do next?

-We're holding a series of Public Newsroom events across the city throughout August on how you can hold your alderman accountable, whether it's an election year or not.
-[See the full schedule here](https://www.citybureau.org/notebook/2019/7/18/the-public-newsroom-returns-with-a-look-at-your-alderpersons-first-100-days).

-Can’t make it?
 Here are some easy-to-use tools for monitoring local government in Chicago any day of the week:

 * [Ballotpedia.org](https://ballotpedia.org/City_elections_in_Chicago,_Illinois_(2019)): the digital encyclopedia for American politics and elections.
 * [City of Chicago Data Portal](https://data.cityofchicago.org/): Find city data and facts about your neighborhood; create maps and graphs about the city, and freely download the data for your own analysis.